architect-examples/arc-workshop/src/shared/md/02-intro-to-web/00-api-gateway.md

 ---
 ## 7. Work Locally

-Sometimes you can't access the cloud.
-Sometimes you don't want to!
-Working locally is fast and JSF Architect fully supports running your functions on your own machine without a web connection.
+Sometimes you can't access the cloud. _Sometimes you don't want to._ Working local is fast and JSF Architect fully supports running your functions on your own machine without a web connection.
+To kick up a sandbox run:

 ```
 npm start